0xtgmp/Cybersecurity-HomeLab/README.md

 # Hello, I'm T.g.m.prakash
 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/guru-manikanta-prakash-thota-2973951b4)

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a B.Tech graduate with a profound interest in technology and a dedication to solving complex problems.

 ## Objective
-Motivated by a deep interest in cybersecurity, I have built this home lab to develop advanced practical skills in security operations, incident response, and threat detection.
-My goal is to leverage these skills and experience to pursue a role as a Security Operations Center (SOC) Tier 1 Analyst.
+Building this lab to develop deep, hands-on expertise in network security, threat detection, and incident response — forming the practical foundation for advanced academic research in cybersecurity.

 ## Certifications